lsst-dm/dmtn-056/index.rst

 Common Schema is TBD; because different implementations may use different database systems, we can in general only support a limited common dialect.

-The relationship between databases and :ref:`DataRepositories
+The relationship between databases and :ref:`Repositories
 <Repository>` may be one-to-many or one-to-one in different
 implementations, but the Common Schema only provides a view to a single :ref:`Repository` (except for the tables in the :ref:`Provenance